-Of course, many customers will still want the so called "disposable" cups.
-The most environmentally responsible option in this instance is to supply fully compostable cups, or even edible cups.
-Good Edi has created a cup you can eat, available in orginal and chocolate flavour!
+Of course, may customers will still want the so called "disposable" cups.
+The most environmentally responsible option in this instance is to supply fully compostable cups.

 Next best is recyclable cups.
 Simply Cups or a similar system should be utilised to ensure cups are properly recycled.